 Discover untapped potential to boost student success and close equity gaps

-The Student-Centered Design (SCD) team at Seattle Jobs Initiative (SJI) partners with higher education and training institutions to make systems and programs more responsive to the needs of underserved students.
-We dive into challenges, conduct research, and develop solutions to support low-income students to post-secondary and employment success.
+The Student-Centered Design (SCD) team at Seattle Jobs Initiative (SJI) partners with higher education and training institutions to make systems and practices more responsive to the needs and interests of students.
+We dive into challenges, research, and develop solutions to support students to post-secondary and employment success.
+We center student voices and experiences in solution design.

 Backed by SJI’s experience as a leading workforce intermediary, our versatile team brings domain knowledge, research, facilitation, and project management expertise to each of our collaborations.